 That same season, the Panther’s offense finished 1st in FCS in passing efficiency.
 They also finished 1st in the conference in passing yards.
 Manigo would go on to coach Panthers receivers Shaun Stephens, who earned All-SWAC honors in 2010 after tallying career highs in receptions (63), yards (859) and touchdowns (9) and ended his career second all-time in receptions in school history.
 Another Manigo pupil, Gabe Osaze-Ediae, earned all-conference honors with career highs in receptions, yards and touchdowns in 2009.
 Manigo was selected to the NCAA Future Coaches Academy in 2009 and to the NCAA- NFL Coaches Academy in 2016.

 Before becoming a coach, Manigo played collegiately at Bowie State University, where he was a four-year starter and team captain as quarterback from 2003 to 2006.
 In 2005, Manigo led the BSU Bulldogs to the CIAA championship game following an eight-win season in addition to a berth in the Pioneer Bowl.
 After a solid 2006 campaign, Manigo was named Bowie State’s offensive MVP.
 He remains the BSU record holder for most career passing yards well as most touchdown passes in a career, season and game.

-Manigo holds a bachelor’s degree in Business Administration from Bowie State and a master’s degree in counseling from Prairie View.
-He is a native of Baltimore, MD.
-Manigo and his fiancée, Ashley, became proud first-time parents of daughter Zahra in 2015.
+The Baltimore, Md. native holds a bachelor’s degree in Business Administration from Bowie State and a master’s degree in counseling from Prairie View.
+Manigo and his fiancée, Ashley, became proud parents of daughter and son.